SwizzleZticks/FifteenPuzzle/README.md

 A classic sliding puzzle game implemented as a C# console application.

+## Current State and What's Next
+Game is in a completed state and moving to a state of adding features.
+Will be adding profiles for players that records scores, and also a timer.
+Following that will be the leaderboard and a database.

 ## Table of Contents
 - [Introduction](#introduction)
 - [How to Play](#how-to-play)